-Title: R adiation versus Observation following surgical resection of A typical M eningioma: a randomised controlled trial (The ROAM trial).
-Phase: III Population: The trial will be open to all patients with newly diagnosed atypical meningioma who have undergone gross total surgical resection, and who meet the eligibility criteria.
-Inclusion/exclusion criteria: All patients who are considered for the ROAM trial must fulfil the following criteria: Inclusion criteria a) Histologically confirmed newly diagnosed solitary atypical meningioma (WHO grade II) based on the 2016 WHO criteria [1] b) Age >/= 16 years c) All anatomical locations allowed except optic nerve sheath tumour d) Complete resection (Simpson 1, 2 or 3) as assessed by the surgeon e) Able to commence radiotherapy within 12 weeks of surgery f) WHO performance status 0, 1 or 2 (see Appendix 1) g) Women of reproductive potential must use effective contraception for the whole duration of the treatment h) Absence of any psychological, familial, sociological or geographical condition potentially hampering compliance with the study protocol and follow-up schedule; those conditions should be discussed with the patient before registration in the trial Exclusion criteria a) Neurofibromatosis type II (NF-2) b) Optic nerve sheath tumours c) Multiple meningiomas d) Radiation-induced meningioma e) Clinical evidence of second malignancy, except for cervix carcinoma in situ or basal cell carcinoma, and history of invasive malignancy unless treated with curative intent and the patient has been disease free for the last five years f) Previous intracranial tumour in the last 10 years treated with radiotherapy or chemotherapy g) Pregnant or lactating women
+Title: Radiation versus Observation following surgical resection of Atypical Meningioma : a randomised controlled trial (The ROAM trial).
+Phase: III Population: The trial will be open to all patients with newly diagnosed atypical meningioma who have undergone gross total surgical resection, and who meet the eligibility criteria. of Atypical Meningioma: a randomised controlled trial (TROAM trial).
+III The trial will be open to all patients with newly diagnos atypical meningioma who have undergone gross to surgical resection, and who meet the eligibility criteria.
+Inclusion/exclusion criteria: All patients who are considered for the ROAM trial m fulfil the following criteria: Inclusion criteria a) Histologically confirmed newly diagnosed solit atypical meningioma (WHO grade II) based on to 2016 WHO criteria [1] b) Age >/= 16 years c) All anatomical locations allowed except optic nerr sheath tumour d) Complete resection (Simpson 1, 2 or 3) as assessed by the surgeon e) Able to commence radiotherapy within 12 weeks surgery f) WHO performance status 0, 1 or 2 (see Append 1) g) Women of reproductive potential must use effect contraception for the whole duration of treatment h) Absence of any psychological, familial, sociologi or geographical condition potentially hamper compliance with the study protocol and follow schedule; those conditions should be discuss with the patient before registration in the trial Exclusion criteria a) Neurofibromatosis type II (NF-2) b) Optic nerve sheath tumours c) Multiple meningiomas d) Radiation-induced meningioma e) Clinical evidence of second malignancy, except cervix carcinoma in situ or basal cell carcinor and history of invasive malignancy unless trea with curative intent and the patient has be disease free for the last five years a) Histologically confirmed newly diagnosed solitary atypical meningioma (WHO grade II) based on the 2016 WHO criteria [1] c) All anatomical locations allowed except optic nerve surgery 1) contraception for the whole duration of the h) Absence of any psychological, familial, sociological or geographical condition potentially hampering compliance with the study protocol and follow-up schedule; those conditions should be discussed , , cervix carcinoma in situ or basal cell carcinoma, and history of invasive malignancy unless treated with curative intent and the patient has been